 Yes, and that is one of the ways to treat male pattern baldness.
 However, this does not necessarily mean reducing testosterone levels.
-It is better done by reducing the conversion of testosterone to DHT, or by blocking some of the DHT receptors (4).
+It is better done by reducing the conversion of testosterone to DHT or by blocking some of the DHT receptors (4).

 This means that most of the remedies used to treat male pattern baldness do not affect testosterone levels.
-However, they may have specific unwanted side effects due to reduced activity of DHT, which is still a potent androgenic.
+However, they may have specific unwanted side effects due to the reduced activity of DHT, which is still a potent androgenic.

-These side effects do not occur in all men, but just in few.
+These side effects do not occur in all men, but just in a few.
 There is a substantial individual difference in the way testosterone acts in the male body.
-There is a difference in testosterone metabolism, sensitivity towards it also differs.
+There is a difference in testosterone metabolism, and sensitivity towards it also differs.
 Thus, any agent that blocks DHT may have different effects.

 Rogaine and Impotence, Is There a Relationship?

-At present, there are only two US FDA approved medications for the treatment of male pattern baldness, and they are minoxidil (Rogaine) and finasteride (5).
+At present, there are only two US FDA-approved medications for the treatment of male pattern baldness, and they are minoxidil (Rogaine) and finasteride (5).

 Finasteride is only used in tablet form and is a potent 5-alpha reductase inhibitor.
 It is quite good at treating this condition and is now frequently preferred by doctors.
 However, it is more probable to cause impotence, though in a small number of cases, less than 5% of the cases (6).
 But there is no need to worry about it; its short-term use has no such side effects.
-Bodybuilders frequently use it as a part of post cycle therapy to overcome steroidal toxicity.
+Bodybuilders frequently use it as a part of post-cycle therapy to overcome steroidal toxicity.

 It is difficult to say if Rogaine can cause impotence or not, as there are contradicting reports.
 By looking at its mechanism of action, it is not clear if it can reduce male potency in any way.
 However, some reports indicate that it may have mild action of suppressing male erectile function.
-This could be due to its some impact on androgenic receptors.
+This could be due to its impact on androgenic receptors.
 Since this effect is weak, such a severe effect may happen only in a small number of cases (7).

 The risk with topical applications of Rogaine is almost nil, but again individual sensitivities matter.
 There are some anecdotal reports about impotence with minoxidil (8).
 However, such statements are sporadic and may suffer from reporting errors.

 Interestingly enough, some individuals suggest just the opposite action.
-Some people report that applying minoxidil solution to the penis may help treat erectile dysfunction, increase girth size, and improve the hardness.
+Some people report that applying minoxidil solution to the penis may help treat erectile dysfunction, increase girth size, and improve hardness.
 Nevertheless, medical research could not confirm such benefits.
 And it is quite probable that it may happen due to a placebo effect (9).